-Teachers will be provided with additional professional coaching, feedback and training in the areas of coteaching, differentiated instruction, literacy skills, inquiry-based learning, and higher-order thinking skills.
+Teachers will be provided with additional professional coaching, feedback and training in the areas of co-teaching, differentiated instruction, literacy skills, inquiry-based learning, higher-order thinking skills, and the use of technology.
 In addition, the district will provide additional professional coaching, feedback, and training to use data from formative assessments to inform their teaching practices with a focus on students with disabilities, English Language Learners, and economically disadvantaged students.